Melkor-1/cread/README.md

     2.588875s fread
 ```

+[gen_files](gen_files) was used to generate the files (a script borrowed from
+@CraigEstey on StackOverflow), and [benchmark](benchmark)
-[benchmark](benchmark.bash) was used to benchmark each routine.
+was used to benchmark each routine.
 The caches were flushed before each run with:

 ```shell
 sync && echo 3 >| /proc/sys/vm/drop_caches
 ```